 - ● LA Confidential is an Indica that can treat inflammation, stress, and pain.

 - ● Maui Waui is a Sativa that's used for depression and fatigue.

 While these strains focus on many of the same ailments, Sative strains still tend to give the user more energy than Indica ones.

 How to Choose the Right Strain for You

-When you're looking for the right strain of cannabis for you, it's important to keep some considerations in mind.
+When you're looking to find the right strain of cannabis for you, it's important to consider some of the following...

-The first thing that you need to think about is what kind of effect you're trying to achieve.
-What you want to treat or feel will help you narrow down your options.
+What you want to feel will help you narrow down your options.
 If you're at a dispensary, talk to the employee about what your goals for cannabis use are.

 Let them know if you're trying to increase your energy, treat insomnia, or reduce your anxiety.

 It is important that you understand your tolerance.
 Some strains, such as Pineapple Express, are considered to be "entry-level."
 The effects of these kinds of strains tend to be tolerable and mild.

 Strains that have higher concentrations of cannabinoids, especially THC, might be too potent for new users.